2022–2023 Brazilian election protests: Background

 The protests were motivated by the false belief that the 2022 Brazilian general election suffered from widespread electoral fraud causing Jair Bolsonaro's loss.
 During his presidency, Bolsonaro fueled distrust in the electoral system of Brazil.
 This was further fueled by Bolsonaro supporters alleging fraud of the electronic voting machines malfunctioning and of voting patterns they deemed suspicious, and who mistrust election officials; the military helped oversee the election and found no signs of fraud.
-Another reason for the protesters was their dislike for Luiz Inácio Lula da Silva, who had defeated Bolsonaro in the elections after his controversial convictions in Operation Car Wash had been annulled.
+Another reason for the protests was dislike for Luiz Inácio Lula da Silva, who had defeated Bolsonaro in the elections after his controversial convictions in Operation Car Wash had been annulled.
 Additionally, Bolsonaro did not recognize or accept his loss and pave the way for a peaceful transfer of power.
 Social media was used by supporters of Bolsonaro to spread misinformation about electoral fraud, motivating the protesters.

-Reserve military wanted a truckers' strike before the second round, like reserve colonel Marcos Koury.
-A video published on 16 October was one of several attempts by Koury to incite a general strike of truckers before the second round of elections.
+A video published on 16 October was one of several attempts by Marcos Koury, a member of the military reserve, to incite a general strike of truckers before the second round of elections.
 The idea was that drivers should paralyze Brazil to show support for Bolsonaro, who would have time to publish a provisional measure that would institute printed voting.
 Koury's video about the shutdowns was shared in several Bolsonaro groups on Telegram, and days later members of these same groups started advocating roadblocks after the elections.
 Calls for the shutdown were also made on TikTok and YouTube.